kawat0/pyyrno/README.md

 builds weather data for the norwegian town Bergen, in norwegian.

 Keyword arguments:
--location: format "Country/County/Municipality/City"
+- location: format "Country/County/Municipality/City"
--lang: "en": english, "no": norwegian bokmål, "nn": nynorsk
+- lang: "en": english, "no": norwegian bokmål, "nn": nynorsk

 ## Data structure
 The weather data is accessed with `PyYrno.forecast` built as a dictionary,